MstislavD/world-generator-vs/README.md

 # WorldGeneratorVS

 ### [Topology](Topology/)
-Classes, data structures, and algorithms used for geometrical and topological problems, including HexGrid, a graph of interconnected hexagonal cells.
+Classes, data structures, and algorithms used for geometrical and topological problems, including hexagonal grid, a graph of interconnected hexagonal cells.

 ### [Utilities](Utilities/)
 A collection of classes with utility functions.